 She solemnly walks to the entrance of the spiral, all eyes trained on her small form.
 In daylight her dress would have been garish even among the brightest flowers, but in candlelight it matures to darker hues: pinks to burgundy and blues to midnight black; bright green matches the pine on the ground, and even the yellow daisies soften to appear like stars in the night sky.
-Her hair is braided in a long plait down her back, and a butterfly perches on the end as if about to take flight with the girl in tow.
+Her hair is braided in a long plait down her back, and a butterfly perches on the end as if about to take flight.
 She bends down carefully, picks up the first unlit apple in the spiral, and settles it in her hands.
 Slowly, reverently, she begins to walk.

-Anne turns and starts to walk out of the spiral.
+Anna turns and starts to walk out of the spiral.
 A drop of wax spills over the top of the candle like a lonely tear, slowing until it settles where candle meets apple, as if to bind them.
 Reaching the entrance to the spiral, she sets her apple down where she picked it up so long ago, and returns to her seat.

-One by one, the rest of the children enter the spiral, pick up an apple, light the apple, and place it down again.
+One by one, the rest of the children enter the spiral, pick up an apple, light the candle, and place it down again.
 The room grows warmer as more and more candles are lit, and the smell of warm apples grows stronger.
-An uncomfortable father reflects that this must be what it feels like to be a blackbird baked in a pie, but he dares not share his thoughts.
+A father reflects that this must be what it feels like to be a blackbird baked in a pie, but he dares not share his thoughts.
 As the last child steps out of the spiral and walks to his seat, the room remains still and silent.
 The spiral is bright now with so many more candles; the yellow flames burn into the retinas of eyes, so that even when they blink everyone sees the spiral of lights.